 The Node is a forum for the UK neuroinformatics community.
-The Node provides a channel for discussion, a means for developing neuroinformatics, and a voice to represent the community in discussions with other scientific areas, commercial organisations, funding/governmental and international agencies.
+The Node provides a channel for discussion, a means for developing neuroinformatics, and for training in neuroinformatics, and a voice to represent the community in discussions with other scientific areas, commercial organisations, funding/governmental and international agencies.

 The UK Node has a mailing list for all its members.
 We use this to keep our members informed of our events and current neuroinformatics news.

-The UK Node also sends out newsletters nearly every month - please click here to view previous newsletters.
+The UK Node previously sent out newsletters - please click here to view previous newsletters.